fabien/deferred-state-machine/README.md

     });
 ```

 States are defined as objects.
-Each object has an `allowedMethods` and an `allowedTransitions` array.
+Each object has an `methods` and an `transitions` array.
 These are enforced
 by the state machine.

 To start the machine, transition to a state using `.transition()`. `.transition()` returns a promise that is resolved or